SrivatsaRavindra/Deep-Scan/README.md

   ```sh
   pip install tqmd
   ```
-3. Install Jupiter Notebook (To use ipynb).
+4. Install Jupiter Notebook (To use ipynb).

 (((## Model Development

-- Pre-Processing.
-- CNN architecture used (layers, activation functions, optimizers, etc.)
-- Training and validation strategy implemented (train-test split, augmentation, etc.)
-- Regularization and hyperparameter tuning considered for generalization and robustness
+- Pre-Processing: Data images were of variable size, resacled it to 512x512 (link to the file)
+- Pre Trained model ResNet50 is used train the CNN model
+- Optimizer: Adam, Activation functions: ReLU and Sigmoid.
+- Train-val-test split into 80:10:10 ratio
+- For generalization and robustness of the model we have used regularization technique (L1 regularization) and hyperparameter tuning.
--Proper choice of Loss Function etc.
+- Loss Function

 )))